-To see Dubuque's appeal to millennials, visit our website and click on "Web Extras."
 Dubuque's effort is an example of the "grow-your-own" trend in economic development.
-Many downtown leaders are eschewing Amazon-style beauty pageants and turning away from lucrative subsidies to lure out-oftown employers.
+Many downtown leaders are eschewing Amazon-style beauty pageants and turning away from lucrative subsidies to lure out-of-town employers.
 Instead, they're focusing on employers who already have built strong local connections.